 How can technology create educational alternatives to traditional education for students and communities in need?

 Spend your time in purposeful conversation with fellow collaborators but leave with the full context of the conference at your fingertips with our curated playbook.
 It includes all the takeaways you can handle so you can maximize your experience—focusing on your ideas, not on taking notes.
+The playbook contains:

-Return Home with the
+Return home with the